madnan92/adnan.github.io/_pages/about.md

 I am a Ph.D. student at The University of British Columbia (UBC) advised by Prof. Prashant Nair.
 My research surrounds optimizing
 Recommender Systems, which spans the areas of System Optimizations and Hardware Acceleration.

-I received my Master of Applied Science (M.A.Sc.) from ECE, UBC and advised by Prof. Prashant Nair.
+I received my Master of Applied Science (M.A.Sc.) from ECE, UBC advised by Prof. Prashant Nair.